AEspinosaDev/OGL_Spaceship_Game/README.md

    <br>
     </br>

- - This game runs on a handmade engine written entirely in C++ made by myseld and a university colleage some years ago.
+ - This game runs on a handmade engine written entirely in C++ made by myseld and [Rogarsu2014](https://github.com/Rogarsu2014) some years ago.

 - It was a project for a subject focused on the learning of C++.